 Inspection of organic foods in Denmark applies to all stages from stable to table.
 Also those who are exclusively wholesalers or store organic foods at the wholesale level are encompassed by the organic food inspection.
 This means enhanced conditions for carrying out cross checks.
 Accounting and documentation information exchanged by undertakings is crosschecked as part of the ordinary organic food inspection.

-Crosschecking is one of the most efficient means when it comes to uncovering actual fraudulent trade in organic products.
-Although few, the cases of fraud or serious mistakes have thus almost all of them been discovered by comparing accounting information from different undertakings.
+Crosschecking is considered as one of the most efficient means when it comes to preventing actual fraudulent trade in organic products.
+Although few, the cases of fraud or serious mistakes have typically been discovered by comparing accounting information from different undertakings.
 Danish authorities therefore attach great importance to crosschecking as a means of complementing the ordinary inspection on internal accounts.

-All organic farmers need a license for organic operation from the authorities, and it is a condition for all organic production, processing or labeling that the work may not start until the relevant authority has issued a report stating all the conditions for the activities.
+All organic farmers need a license for organic operation from the authorities.
+It is furthermore a condition for all organic food and feed companies that processing or labelling may not start until the relevant authority has issued a report stating all the conditions for the activities.

 All inspectors have relevant education in e.g. agriculture, food science or veterinary science, and they are full-time employees of local inspection units.
 As the inspectors also carry out inspection according to the ordinary food legislation in addition to the rules on organic production, they make inspection visits quite often and have a thorough knowledge of the production form or type of undertaking involved.

 The Danish authorities intervene if irregularities occur in the organic production.

 Direct fraud is reported to the police and in case of serious or persistent violation of the rules, the company is divested of the right to market organic products for a period of up to five years.
 Minor violations are handled through the imposition of orders, administrative fines or prohibition against marketing a product.

 Any violation of the rules on organic production resulting in a fine or marketing prohibition is published, which is believed to have a great preventive effect.